 Resellers can offer their customers the aforementioned speed and connection limits.
 The server provides SSL access, so privacy is protected.
 Readnews offers 2000+ days of binary retention.
 There’s also have 2000+ days of text retention, keeping it competitive with the other options out there and, of course, making binaries available for a good long time after they’re uploaded to the USENET system.

 The company will run the infrastructure for a reseller, but the price is high according to the company themselves.
 They are willing to discuss the matter, but having a company take over that much work will cost and, particularly if a reseller wants assistance, the price could be high.

 The infrastructure at the company itself includes 13 Petabytes of spool, Their own software that is designed to scale, a 24×7 NOC and tens of gigabits of capacity on their reader infrastructure.
 They can get most services set up within 24 hours after the order is completed.

-This company doesn’t have the quality that Giganews offers to resellers, but their prices are more competitive.
 They may be worth looking into if you’re interested in getting set up as a reseller.
 There are plenty of options out there, but Readnews has a lot to offer.